sorin373/Client-Server-Chat/README.md

 ## Change password

 - Finally, users can change their password.
 This can be done ONLY IF the current password has not been forgotten.
 - On the `login.html` page there is a button when clicked sends an **HTTP GET** request to the server in order to fetch the `changePassword.html` file.
-After reaching this web page the users needs to fill in another form consiting in: `username`, `Old Password`, `New Password` and the `New Password Confirmation`.
+After reaching this web page the users needs to fill in another form consiting of: `username`, `Old Password`, `New Password` and the `New Password Confirmation`.
-If these fields contain valid data, the user account will be updated in the database with the new password.
+If these fields contain valid pieces of data, the new user account's password will be updated in the database.

     ```C++
     // Check if old credentials are valid and if the new password is the same as the confirmation